domsson/tabs.js/README.md

 # tabs.js

 Turn a regular set of anchor links and the associated content elements into tabs.
-Supports arbitrary number of tab sets.
-No dependencies.

 ![picture](example.png)